Students and staff can use other UK libraries via the schemes described on this page.

 SCONUL Access allows students (except full-time undergraduates) to borrow from most higher education libraries in the UK and Ireland.

 SCONUL Access doesn't usually give access to PCs and electronic resources - check this beforehand with the library you're visiting.

 If you are a full-time undergraduate you can use SCONUL Reference Access to visit other libraries but you can't borrow or use PCs.

 The SCONUL Vacation Access Scheme also allows students to use other libraries during their vacations by simply showing their Leeds Beckett Campus Card.

 The British Library holds 7 million publications in the Reading Room at the Document Supply Centre, Boston Spa, near Leeds.

 You can visit to consult material but you can't borrow from the Library.
 You must pre-register for a Reading Room pass and order your material online before visiting.

 Opening hours and other information is available from the Library's website.

-If you log in to the Eduroam wireless network on your laptop with your Leeds Beckett login you'll be automatically connected to the internet when you visit other university libraries in the UK and abroad.
+If you log in to the eduroam wireless network on your laptop with your Leeds Beckett login you should be automatically connected to the internet when you visit other university libraries in the UK and abroad.